 What is Obesity

-A certain amount of body fat is necessary for storing energy, heat insulation, and shock absorption, and other functions.
+A certain amount of body fat is necessary for storing energy, heat insulation, shock absorption, and other functions.
 However, when the fat exceeds the amount that is necessary it leads to a condition called obesity.

 People are generally considered obese when their body mass index (BMI) is over 30 kg/m2, with the range 25–30 kg/m2 defined as overweight.
 Obesity increases the likelihood of various diseases, particularly heart disease, type 2 diabetes, obstructive sleep apnea, and certain types of cancer, and osteoarthritis.